 PIN IT FOR LATER

-First off, I must say a lunch with my kids is very different then a lunch with my husband home.
+First off, I must say lunch with my kids is very different than lunch with my husband home.
 My husband isn’t picky and never complains about what I cook, but there are certain “kid meals” I just wouldn’t make when he is home.

 I am a stay at home mom so most of our lunches are eaten at home, though I do think all of these would be fine for a packed lunch if your child is in school.